 Sevylor Quikpak K5

 The Sevylor K5 Quikpak is a great combination of above-average performance and a reasonable price for a complete kayaking kit.
 It comes with a paddle and a pump that fit handily into the pockets and attachment points of this packed up rig.
 Which, by the way, packs up into a backpack, making it significantly easier to carry than any messenger bag or duffel style kayak.
 For even more convenience, every part of the backpack is a component of the assembled kayak, meaning all you're left with when you've finished setting up is the pump itself.
 Additionally, the Quikpak shows a decent level of versatility in what type of water it can handle, as it rides high, has a blunt bow, and the cockpit is covered by a "spray skirt" of sorts.
-The outer fabric hull helps increase the durability of this boat so you can enjoy your purchase over and over again.
+The outer fabric hull helps increase this boat's durability so you can enjoy your purchase over and over again.

 Read review: Sevylor K5 Quikpak